20n/act/scripts/azure/README.md

 browser will attempt to pattern match host names against the same naming conventions used for ssh connectivity, and will direct traffic to a known port as appropriate.
 Now all we need is a tunnel!

+**Important**: Once you've set your proxy configuration to use `proxy.pac`, *don't move/rename/delete that file!* Your machine will rely on the absolute path of `proxy.pac` being stable and the file being consistently available in order to enforce correct proxying rules.

 As specified in the `proxy.pac` file, your browser will use certain ports to attempt to proxy traffic into Azure.
 You can set up tunnels